We expect water to come out of the faucet

 The water that we deliver to your house is treated for us by Project 7 Water Authority in Montrose.
 They also treat the same water for the cities of Montrose, Delta and Olathe as well as Menoken and Chipeta water companies.
-We are lucky to have such high quality water in this area but on rare occasions problems will arise.
-Often times this will be air in the water caused by a line break or power failure.
+We are fortunate to have such high quality water in this area but on rare occasions problems will arise.
+Often times this will be air in the water caused by a line break or power failure at one of our pump stations.
 Youíve probably seen it before.
-A glass of water filled out the tap will have a milky or bubbly appearance.
+A glass of water filled out of the tap will have a milky or bubbly appearance.
 This usually disperses pretty quickly.
 If you experience this, our crews can come out to your area and bleed out any remaining air in the main line.
 Just give us a call.

 Quality issues beyond that get harder to pin down.
 Project 7 releases an annual water quality report that is the result of extensive water quality sampling over the previous year.
 Back issues of these reports are available on our website.

-Providing good clean drinking water is of the utmost importance to us and if you have any questions or concerns please feel to contact us at 249-3369.
+Providing good clean drinking water is of the utmost importance to us and if you have any questions or concerns please feel free to contact us at 970 249-3369.

 If your water pressure starts out high when you first turn on a faucet but then drops off to a much lower pressure or flow rate, you could have a bad pressure regulator.
 Regulators, like anything mechanical, will eventually fail.
 This regulator may belong to you and it may belong to Tri-County Water.
 If it belongs to Tri-County, it is in the meter pit.
 If the regulator belongs to you, it is most likely under your house or in a separate pit on your property.
 Customers are not permitted to install their regulator in the Tri-County pit.